dihcoder/website-quilombo-barrocas/README.md

 - Mobile-friendly and visually appealing.
 - Includes community images.
 - Site content translation.
+- Chatbot in Portuguese and English (✨ Soon)

 ## How to Use
 - Clone this repository: